 - Build organizational capacity to design and execute successful projects and programs

-U.S. based students interested in international careers, as well as international students interested in returning to work in their countries of origin, enroll in ISP related classes.
+U.S.-based students interested in international careers, as well as international students interested in returning to work in their countries of origin, enroll in ISP-related classes.
 Most ISP students affiliate with area-studies programs on campus and work overseas in winter or summer breaks on research or projects.
 These include the Institute for African Development, the South Asia program, the East Asia program, the Institute for European Studies, and the Latin American Studies program, among others.
-Through the Mario Einaudi Center, ISP offers competitive fellowships to support summer research and spring semester international internships through the Cornell in Rome program, which provides internships at the Food and Agriculture Organization of the United Nations.
+Through the Mario Einaudi Center, ISP offers competitive fellowships to support summer research, as well as spring semester international internships through the Cornell in Rome program, which provides internships at the Food and Agriculture Organization of the United Nations.

 Students completing the ISP concentration may wish to select classes from the following lists: